arnoldaguila/Console_Hangman_Java/README.md

 - In the else statement of the input length check it converts the input string to a char then to an int (ascii) then checks to see if the input is in the ascii range.
 - Implemented a guessed letters print at the top of the hangmanPrint static method call at line 43 to 53.
+- Created a game message method to trim down the code in the main.